 Body image and sex

-Until you get used to looking after your stoma, you might worry about smells or leakage.
-You may worry that other people can see the pouch through your clothes and you may wonder how other people will respond to your new stoma.
+It can take time to get used to managing your stoma.
 Your stoma care nurse specialist can help you with any worries you may have.
 Having a stoma should not stop you doing the things you enjoy.
-There are companies that sell underwear, swimwear and other products that can help you feel more comfortable.
-Ask your stoma care nurse specialist for more information.
+Lots of shops and companies sell underwear, swimwear and other products for people with stomas that can help you feel more comfortable.

 Sexual function

-Many people find it embarrassing to talk about their sex lives but remember that your healthcare team are used to answering questions and talking openly about sexual matters and want to help.
+Many people find it embarrassing to talk about their sex lives but your healthcare team are used to answering questions and talking openly about sexual matters and want to help.

-In women, surgery and radiotherapy can cause tightening and shortening of the vagina.
+Surgery and radiotherapy can cause narrowing and shortening of the vagina.
 This can make sex difficult and painful.
 Radiotherapy can also cause dryness of the vagina but lubricants can help with this.
-Regular intercourse or using a dilator after you have completed radiotherapy may help reduce the risk of vaginal shortening.
+Regular sex or using a dilator after you’ve completed radiotherapy may help reduce the risk of vaginal narrowing.

 If you feel you need help with any sexual problems, ask your GP or healthcare team to refer you to a sexual health specialist or psychosexual therapist.